 Charlotte is a retired English teacher who found NAMI-WCI in 2010.
 She is a former board member and board president, current Family Support Group facilitator, and Parents and Teachers as Allies presenter.
 By serving as coordinator for the Parents and Teacher as Allies program, she is bringing NAMI’s message and services into our area schools.

 Christina Devine is a CPA and owner of Devine CPA & Co.
 She is a wife, and mother of two young girls.
 She was born and raised in Lafayette, IN, was a graduate of McCutcheon High School, DeVry University, and Keller Graduate School of Management.
 She has a big heart and is actively involved in our community.
 She joined the NAMI-WCI board as Treasurer in late 2017, and her goal is to help spread the word about our great programs, make new connections for us within the community, and of course, track accurate and easy to read financials!

 Nicholas DiCarlo has worked in social services in the Greater Lafayette community since 1989.
 He is a Licensed Mental Health Counselor and Licensed Clinical Addictions Counselor.
-Nick is the Director of the ACT Team at Wabash Valley Alliance.
+Nick is the Director of the ACT Team at Valley Oaks Health.
 He is also a trainer for CIT Officers, board member for Citizens for Civil Rights and is also in private practice.

 Dick Moore is retired after a career in the U.S.D.A. working with crop insurance.
 He and his wife, Grace, trained to become NAMI Family-to-Family teachers in 2007.
 They have been volunteering since then, offering classes and a support group in Frankfort.
 He joined the board in January 2015.

 Carol Ott is a Clinical Professor of Pharmacy Practice at Purdue University College of Pharmacy, a Clinical Pharmacy Specialist in Outpatient Psychiatry at Eskenazi Health/Midtown Community Mental Health, Indianapolis.
 Carol also provides consultation to the Tippecanoe County Public Defender's Office, the Dept of Child Services through an IU Psychopharmacology Consult Group, and she sits on the Indiana Medicaid Drug Utilization Review Board and Mental Health Quality Advisory Committee.